DivanTadaTombou1/-Real-Estate-Analytics-Platform/README.md

 WHERE
     performance_rank <= 10;

--- Determine average property appreciation rates using complex mathematical models and predictive analytics WITH PropertyAppreciation AS (
+-- Determine average property appreciation rates
+WITH PropertyAppreciation AS (
     SELECT
         property_id,